Last updated on March 9th, 2022

 The airport road ended where the plateau began, and for the next 30 minutes, I was literally driving at the very top of the island.
 The views from up here were breathtaking – but they’re nothing compared to what’s coming up on the other side of the plateau.

-As the Jimmy made it down to the other side, Hiva Oa’s wild northeast coast revealed itself with all its glory.
+As the Jimny made it down to the other side, Hiva Oa’s wild northeast coast revealed itself with all its glory.
 Rugged cliffs pounded by the ocean waves open up to bay after bay hiding remote villages.
-Atop those cliffs, a narrow one lane road snakes its way along the coastline, often visited by families of wild goats.
+Atop those cliffs, a narrow one-lane road snakes its way along the coastline, often visited by families of wild goats.
 It is simply stunning out here!

 The road would now take me up a series of hills and down to beautiful bays.
 Each bay is home to a handful of families that live in the valley.
 There’s nothing out here but palm trees, the mountains and extreme heat on a hot day.
 I stopped to ask for directions, as a family was actually hosing down their tin roof just to keep them from boiling up inside the house.
 Forget about air conditioning out here.